 - Humble Inquiry – As mentioned above, Edgar Schein looks at the use of questions by leaders, to open up communications and understand what is really going on.

-- The Art of Powerful Questions – The book by Eric Vogt may be out of print but you can find excellent summaries online in various places including here.
+- The Art of Powerful Questions – The book by Eric Vogt may be out of print but you can find excellent summaries online (or even the entire book) using a google search.

 - Appreciative Inquiry – This book by David Cooperrider and Diane Whitney describes a group or company-based approach for exploring new ways of thinking using questions.